-On 1st July 2018, he was assigned as Vice Chief of Staff Supreme Headquarters Allied Powers Europe.
+On Sep 1, 2022, he was promoted to Lieutenant General and assigned as Vice Chief of Staff Supreme Headquarters Allied Powers Europe.